Ohio_529_Plan_Your_Solution_To_Student_Loan_Debt

 It’s never too late or too early to save for your child’s future college costs.
 However, if you set aside college savings in a 529 plan early in your child’s life, the 529 account will benefit from compound interest through investing over the years.
 Compound interest is a saving powerhouse as it is the “interest computed on the sum of an original principal and accrued interest,” according to Merriam-Webster Dictionary.
 For 529 plans, compound interest is based on contributions, earnings, and interest already accumulated in the account.

 Compound interest in a 529 college saving plan is a huge advantage; yet, compound interest with student loans is a huge disadvantage.
-This is why 529 plans are a great alternative to student loan debt, which currently stands at $1.76 trillion held by 45 million borrowers in America.
+This is why 529 plans are a great alternative to student loan debt.
 Saving now for post-secondary education or training is far cheaper than paying off student loans debt later in life.

 Saving for college in Ohio’s 529 Plan does not mean your child is limited to only attending Ohio schools.
 529 plans can be used nationwide (and even overseas) at any accredited two-year, four-year, graduate or professional, or any other post-secondary schools that accepts federal financial aid.